ThisIsPIRI/classroom-timer/readme.md

 Requires rainbow.js and file.js from [my JS Library](https://github.com/ThisIsPIRI/js-library).
 Put them in lib directory.

 ## The format
 When you're writing data files for the timer, you have to follow a certain format.
-The file consists of 4 sections: schedule, timetable, lunchURL and backgrounds.
+The file consists of 5 sections: schedule, timetable, variables, lunchURL and backgrounds.
 A literal 'end' MUST be the last token of a section.
 The order of the sections doesn't matter.
 You can use either spaces or newlines to separate tokens.
 Comments can be written outside of the 5 main sections.

 ### schedule
 Under schedule, you need 7 things: